qinghai-zheng/qinghai-zheng.github.io/_pages/about.md

 If you are seeking any form of ***academic cooperation***, please feel free to email me at [zhengqinghai@fzu.edu.cn](mailto:zhengqinghai@fzu.edu.cn).

 # 🔥 News
+- 2024.12.21: &nbsp;🎉 One paper "CFMVC" is accepted by IEEE SPL (CCF C).
+Congratulations to Zhijie Huang, good work!
+The corresponding source codes will be released soon.
 - 2024.09.23: &nbsp;🎉 The source codes of "TRC-IMC" can be found in [TRC-IMC](https://github.com/qinghai-zheng/TRC-IMC) repository.
 - 2024.08.04: &nbsp;🎉 One paper "TRC-IMC" is accepted by TCSVT (CCF-B).
 - 2024.05.20: &nbsp;🎉 The source codes of "IMVC-IE" can be found in [IMVC-IE](https://github.com/qinghai-zheng/IMVC-IE) repository.